Burnout Therapy for Professionals | Ontario

 • rebuilding boundaries that still allow you to care

-• deciding whether to stay in your role without losing yourself
+• deciding whether to stay in your role

 I use a structured four-phase approach that helps you stabilize, clarify, decide, and rebuild sustainable work.